gravitystorm/openstreetmap-carto/INSTALL.md

 Additionally you need some shapefiles.

 ## Scripted download

-To download the shapefiles you can run the following script from this directory.
+To download the shapefiles you can run the following script.
 No further steps should be needed as the data has been processed and placed in the requisite directories.

 ```
-./get-shapefiles.sh
+scripts/get-shapefiles.py
 ```

+This script generates and populates the *data* directory with all needed shapefiles, including indexing them through *shapeindex*.

 ## Manual download